The UCLA-NUS EMBA Experience

 I also had exposure to working in Singapore.
 I grew up in California and feel a strong tie to the UC system.
 Both schools are tech-oriented.
 As global power shifts from the Atlantic to the Pacific and after years of working in European business, I felt like this was a choice calling me home and a natural fit of peers versus the City of London/Wall Street bros who are part of a fading culture and brand.

 A lot of picking a business school is about curating your personal brand in association with the institution and what angle you want to learn from, eg. focus on APAC.
-An example, we have a lot more focus on talking about structural factors in those markets, eg. transportation products needed to focus on two-wheelers versus car culture in Western markets.
+An example, we have a lot more focus on talking about structural factors in those markets, eg. transportation products needing to focus on two-wheelers versus car culture in Western markets.

 UCLA NUS EMBA Journey on Instagram: "Half-fish and half-lion, 💯 fun with this crew"